ManoharHalappa/Training/aws/dynamoDB/chapter_4_API_Expressions.md

 # Expressions

 There are five types of expressions in DynamoDB:

+Three types of expressions are for read-based operations:
+* key condition expressions
+* filter expressions
+* projection expressions.

+The other two expression types are are used for write-based operations.
+* condition expressions
+* update expressions

 ## **Key Condition Expressions:**
 Used in the Query API call to describe which items you want to retrieve in your query